 I’ve never heard something so sad and full of hope at the same time.
 When I listen to this, I can’t help but slip into that mindset, no matter what I felt before.
 At the end of this sequence, I sat in front of my computer, completely stunned.
 The game had barely started.

 This song is specially included in Four Songs for Stealing Planets because I wouldn’t say I like anything else by this band.
 When I listen to it, I see a movie trailer in my head consisting of the most exciting parts of my book.
 So if I listen to it a few times in a row, I might add something to that trailer, which I can either discard or keep if it fits into the story.

 Lyrics usually don’t matter so much, but these really resonate with me regarding Mason Stark’s path.

 Primavera- Ludovico Einaudi

 This song is here because it’s timely.
 I was listening to it just yesterday on a crowded subway, plotting the final moments of The Black Stars with the notes app on my phone.

 I am grateful to this song for allowing me to crack something that had been troubling me for a year.
-This is one I can put on and just let my mind wander.
-It makes me see new things, and it’s one of the few songs that doesn’t just supply images, but the emotions attached to those images.
+Finally, this is one I can put on and just let my mind wander.
+It makes me see new things, and it’s one of the few songs that doesn’t just supply images but the emotions attached to those images.

-I have said this before: “Lateralus” is my favorite song of all time, it doesn’t matter what I’m writing.
+I have said this before: “Lateralus” is my favorite song of all time; it doesn’t matter what I’m writing.
 This video is pretty cool.
-It explains why TOOL is the best band in the world and it shows the lyrics to the song.
+It explains why TOOL is the best band globally, and it shows the lyrics to the song.
 Just listen to it.
 It’s almost ten minutes long, so if you want to, you can start at the 5:00 minute mark.
-This is widely regarded as TOOL’s most important/emotional/complex song .
+This is widely regarded as TOOL’s most important/emotional/complex song.
 Fans of TOOL have been waiting for a new album since 2006.
 Take pity on us.
 Enjoy.